Derald Wing Sue: Family

 He married his wife Paulina in the 1960s.
 They have two children, Derald Paul and Marissa.
-His favorite grandchild is Caroline.
-She is amazing.

 Professional life

 Derald Wing Sue was majoring in biology at Oregon State University when he took a psychology class and became fascinated by what he had learned.
 He switched to psychology and loved the classes he was taking but at a certain point he began to rebel and question the teachings that did not seem to match his own experiences.
 He believed that the theories in counseling and psychotherapy were class-bound and culture-bound.
-Sue obtained his bachelor's degree from Oregon State University, and then a MS and PhD in counseling psychology from the University of Oregon.
+Sue obtained his bachelor's degree from Oregon State University, and then an MS and PhD in counseling psychology from the University of Oregon.
 In 1965 Sue was exposed to humanistic teachings by Leona Elizabeth Tyler, the past president of the American Psychological Association.
-Sue found the academic presence to be valid but that the curriculum was invalid because race and culture were rarely discussed other than in superficial or intellectual way.
+Sue found the academic presence to be valid but that the curriculum was invalid because race and culture were rarely discussed other than in a superficial or intellectual way.
 After completing his degree, he became a counselor at the University of California, Berkeley counseling center, and was known as the counselor who supported Asian American students.
-During his time at Berkeley, he conducted mental health studies on Asian Americans, which then led him to coauthor two books: A Theory of Multicultural Counseling and Therapy and Understanding Abnormal Behavior.
+During his time at Berkeley, he conducted mental health studies on Asian Americans, which led him to coauthor two books: A Theory of Multicultural Counseling and Therapy and Understanding Abnormal Behavior.

-In 1972, Sue and his brother psychologist Stanley Sue, cofounded the Asian American Psychological Association due to the lack of research on Asian American mental health.
-Sue was the founding president of the organization.
+In 1972, Sue and his brother psychologist Stanley Sue cofounded the Asian American Psychological Association due to the lack of research on Asian American mental health.
+Derald Sue was the founding president of the organization.

 In 1981, Sue published Counseling the Culturally Diverse: Theory and Practice.
 This book became a lightning rod for controversy because of his philosophy on multicultural counseling.
-The text contains revisions of previous writings Sue published on counseling barriers, counselors’ credibility, and worldviews on counseling.
+The text contains revisions of previous writings Sue published on counseling barriers, counselors' credibility, and worldviews on counseling.
 In addition, the text emphasizes the understanding of the sociopolitical nature of counseling and counseling social justice.
-There is also a chapter on “Critical Incidents in Cross-Cultural Counseling” specifically aimed at “highlighting and illustrating crucial issues/concerns/decision points likely to arise in several cross-cultural counseling situations that involve people from different cultural/racial backgrounds”.
+There is also a chapter on "Critical Incidents in Cross-Cultural Counseling" specifically aimed at "highlighting and illustrating crucial issues/concerns/decision points likely to arise in several cross-cultural counseling situations that involve people from different cultural/racial backgrounds".